Documentation

 Payment App

-A Payment App is a special type of app built-in VTEX IO which allows developers to create custom payment experiences on the checkout page, without redirecting customers to an external website.
+A Payment App is a special type of app built in VTEX IO that allows developers to create custom payment experiences on the checkout page without redirecting customers to an external website.

-In terms of programming, a Payment App is defined as a class in TypeScript that extends from React’s Component.
-You can configure a payment method to use a specific Payment App, and this app is instantiated by the Checkout UI when the payment method is selected in the purchase.
+Technically, a Payment App is a TypeScript class that extends React's Component.
+You configure a payment method to use a specific Payment App, and the Checkout UI instantiates the app when the customer selects that payment method.

-• Implement a payment method through Payment Provider Protocol without a redirect flow (without redirecting users to an external website).
+• Implement a payment method using the Payment Provider Protocol without redirecting users to an external website.

 • Add a security layer to your store’s online payments using the 3D Secure 2 (3DS2) standard.

-• Measure conversions by analytics tools for customized flows.
+• Measure conversions using analytics tools to customize flows.

-As you can see below, the Payment App is displayed as a modal window when the customer clicks on the Buy now button:
+The Payment App is displayed as a modal window when the customer clicks the Buy now button:

 Understanding the Payment App flow

-Our Payment App model applies to a large variety of payment methods thanks to its interaction with the Checkout API, as shown in the following sequence diagram:
+The Payment App model supports a wide variety of payment methods through its interaction with the Checkout API.
+The following sequence diagram illustrates the complete flow:

 {"base64":" ","img":{"width":1082,"height":759,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":73948,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/payments-integration-payment-app-1.png"}}